-5.22600 The Eden Local Development Framework Core Strategy was adopted in 2010.
+5.226 The Eden Local Development Framework Core Strategy was adopted in 2010.
 Its locational strategy is to focus new development mainly in urban extensions to Penrith and at the other Key Service Centres of Alston, Appleby and Kirkby Stephen.
 The scale of developments is relatively modest, around 240 houses/year and 3ha of employment land/year.
 Its Policy CS16 relates to the natural environment and is consistent with Cumbria's MWLP policies.
 The Strategy is not site specific.
-Eden's new Local Plan is currently under consideration by the Planning Inspectorate.
+Eden's new Local Plan is currently under consideration by the Planning Inspectorate; in the Main Modifications consultation held July/August 2017, the housing target is stated as at least 242 homes per year until 2032.